mle-infrastructure/mle-hyperopt/README.md

 - [ ] Add bounds static method to search spaces

 - [ ] Talk about 3 types of variables.
-- [ ] Add text to notebook
-  - [ ] Add visualization for what is implemented
+- [ ] Add text to notebook + visualization for what is implemented
 - [ ] Add simple MNIST learning rate grid search as .py